sm1215/tallymin/README.md

 If the score column is sorted, columns will be re-sorted after each score update to maintain dynamic ordering.

 todo
-  - allow the quickscores table to hide on the side of the screen under a tab
+  - make quick scores hide animation smoother
   - migrate instructions to the page itself
   - add a table that displays the history, there's a tradeoff here with how much screen real estate we have available and how much value this would add. might not add this
   - persist table state and history through refresh